CommonDoc/codex/README.md

 Lovingly hand-picked local serifs trace that fine line between "I'm a free spirit with a stoic personality" and "God save the Queen".

+## Gamma

+For people who think serifs are reactionary and counter-revolutionary.

+## Traditional

+Made by a guy who lives in a cottage in the woods, lovingly maintaining a Symbolics Lisp Machine they got from David Schmidt's garage sale.
+Perfect for people who want to signal they're not like *those* people who care about the latest tech fad.

 # Implementation

 Codex uses [docparser][docparser] to extract documentation from systems, and